ReadyLab-UToronto/MUCAD-CLF/README.md

 3. Follow instructions in the file to upload and analyze your data.

 If cloning the entire project, please follow these steps:
-1. Download this repository as you would for any other GitHub project.
+1. Download or clone this repository as you would for any other GitHub project.
 2. Download all relevant audit trails for analysis from your Onshape Enterprise account in CSV format, following steps shown in the image below.
-(Plots to be generated will be used to compare data between each audit trail analyzed.
-It is recommended to download audit trails separately for each file and/or user to be analyzed.)
+(Plots to be generated will compare data between each audit trail analyzed.
+It is recommended to download audit trails separately for each Onshape document and/or user to be analyzed.)
 3. Rename the CSV files if necessary (file names will be used to format output).
 4. Place all unzipped audit trial files into the `sample_audit_trails` folder.
 5. Read, modify, and run `test.py` for a quick demonstration in any Python IDE of your choice.